 Today’s the day!
 That was Mel Fisher’s mantra as he spent 16 years searching for the sunken Spanish Galleon Nuestra Senora de Atocha.
-On July 20, 1985, he became the world’s greatest treasure hunter, finally finding the Atocha’s mother lode which included thousands of artifacts, silver and gold coins, chains and much more.
+On July 20, 1985, he became the world’s greatest treasure hunter, finally finding the Atocha’s mother lode which included thousands of artifacts, silver and gold coins and much more.
 Today, visitors from all over the world come to marvel at the magnificent treasure Mel and his crew recovered from the Atocha and other sunken ships at the Mel Fisher Maritime Museum.
-The Museum, located on Greene Street, also has a variety of exhibits and educational programs for adults and children throughout the year.
+The Museum, located on Greene Street, also has a variety of exhibits and educational programs for adults and children.

 If you haven’t partied at Rick’s Bar, you can’t leave Key West until you do.
 Located right on Duval, Rick’s is not just a bar; it’s 8 bars – each with its own unique venue and all offering a one-of-a-kind experience.
 Whether you want to jam out to live rock tunes at Durty Harry’s, dance the night away to disco at Rick’s Upstairs, chill out with a frozen daiquiri at Mardi Gras or sit in the shade of the giant Monkey Pistol tree at Rick’s Tree Bar, there’s something for everyone in this one unique place.

 Where to go when you’re ready for a slice of award-winning key lime pie or a bit of local history with a world-famous cocktail—head to Old Town between Simonton and Greene.
 Here’s where the renowned Sloppy Joe’s Bar has been serving locals, celebrities and travelers of all walks of life since 1933.
 Whether you’re hungry for some hearty fare or thirsty for your favorite beverage, Sloppy Joe’s is a true Key West tradition and a must-see!
-Stroll along in Old Town and stop in at the Blonde Giraffe Key Lime Pie Factory or the Rum Barrel.
 Don’t miss a taste of Key West’s original wine at the Key West Winery, where the wine is made of fruits like oranges, mangos and tangerines—but no grapes!
 A truly unique taste bud experience.
 There’s also a fantastic variety of shops for those who are looking for gifts, collectibles and clothing.

 Things To Do Near Duval Street